Consideration Aspiration Responsibility Enjoyment Class 6

 We will also be working on our spelling skills this term so that our writing keeps on improving.

 The children will be working on their cursive handwriting through daily handwriting lessons.

 If you would like further information about how we teach letter joins please look at the following website:

-At home, please do your best to ensure that children know the 3,4 & 8 times table off by heart and can rapidly recall the x tables in any order.
+At home, please do your best to ensure that year 3 children know the 3,4 & 8 times table off by heart and can rapidly recall the x tables in any order and for year 4 children all times tables.
 Songs and games like those below can be really useful.